 Course Delivery Information

-1. Reflect upon and critically evaluate theories and concepts underpinning entrepreneurship more widely;
+- Reflect upon and critically evaluate theories and concepts underpinning entrepreneurship more widely.

-2. Understand the relationship between entrepreneurship and value creation and how entrepreneurial managers drive innovation and growth;
+- Understand and discuss critically the relationship between entrepreneurship and value creation and how entrepreneurial managers drive innovation and growth.

-3. Understand how entrepreneurial managers adapt elements of the entrepreneurial process to a variety of business and organisational contexts; and
+- Understand and discuss critically how entrepreneurial managers adapt elements of the entrepreneurial process to a variety of business and organisational contexts.

 By the end of the course students will have developed or enhanced: